ChiChou/icloud-token-leak-poc/README.md

 I see a lot 'Authorization' and tokens in the cache.
 And even these:

-> 'X-Apple-I-MD': '***',
+> 'X-Apple-I-MD': '***'

 > 'X-Apple-I-MD-M': '***'

-For those accounts that are not protected by 2FA, this token is the only thing you need to replay and gain (full, I thnk?) access to victim's iCloud.
+For those accounts that are not protected by 2FA, this token is the only thing you need to replay and gain (full, I think?) access to victim's iCloud.
 When 2FA has been enabled, the token looks longer but replay won't work anymore.
-We need calculate a new `X-Apple-I-MD` for each new request.
+We need to calculate a new `X-Apple-I-MD` for each new request.
 You can still grab X-Apple-I-MD-M in previous requests.
 I don't think I can challenge that algorithm so I am stopping here.

 ## PoC